 Photovoltaic panels extract the energy of the sun to generate electricity.
 They operate most efficiently when oriented to the south and are inclined to about 30 degrees.
 Several factors had to be considered to determine the amount of photovoltaic arrays that could be sited on the roof of the proposed development.

-This included:

-- Any overshadowing from the neighbouring buildings. - Available roof space.
+This included, any overshadowing from the neighbouring buildings and available roof space.

-The use of this system is not considered appropriate or suitable for the development.
+The use of this system has been considered appropriate and suitable for the development.
+3Kw PV Panels.